jim95022/ai_snake/README.md

 # SNAKE AI

 Small project based on [this](https://youtu.be/L8ypSXwyBds?si=CKzTGcw2uGSbPqrk) tutorial.
-A project that contains a snake game written in PyGame and a neural network model (Pytorch) that is trained on playing this snake.
+A project includes a classic snake video game written using `PyGame` and a neural network model powered by `Pytorch` that is trained on playing this game.

+> BEST SCORE - 60

 ![screenshot](Screenshot.png)